Nurses Login

 Select Topic:

-Governance Policies GP 1: Council Charter GP 2: Conflict of Interest Protocol GP 3: Safe Disclosure (Whistleblower) Policy GP 4: Equity, Diversity and Anti-Harassment Policy GP 5: Council Chair’s Charter GP 6: Council Member’s Charter GP 7: Executive Governance Charter GP 8: Chief Executive Officer (CEO) & Registrar’s Charter GP 9: Council Vice Chair Charter GP 10: Competence Committee Charter GP 11: Registration Committee Charter GP 12: Registration Review Committee Charter GP 13: Complaint Review Committee Charter GP 14: Hearing Tribunal Charter GP 15: Appeals Committee Charter GP 16: Repealed GP 17: Nominating Committee Charter GP 18: Leadership Review and Governance Committee (LRGC) Charter GP 19: Finance and Audit Committee (FAC) Charter GP 20: Pension Compliance Committee (PCC) Charter GP 21: Council and Committees Selection Policy GP 22: Council and Committees Performance Review Framework GP 23: CEO and Registrar’s Performance Management Framework GP 24: Council Designation Policy
+Governance Policies GP 1: Council Charter GP 2: Conflict of Interest Protocol GP 3: Safe Disclosure (Whistleblower) Policy GP 4: Equity, Diversity and Anti-Harassment Policy GP 5: Council Chair’s Charter GP 6: Council Member’s Charter GP 7: Executive Governance Charter GP 8: Chief Executive Officer (CEO) & Registrar’s Charter GP 9: Council Vice Chair Charter GP 10: Competence Committee Charter GP 11: Registration Committee Charter GP 13: Complaint Review Committee Charter GP 14: Hearing Tribunal Charter GP 15: Appeals Committee Charter GP 16: Repealed GP 17: Nominating Committee Charter GP 18: Leadership Review and Governance Committee (LRGC) Charter GP 19: Finance and Audit Committee (FAC) Charter GP 20: Pension Compliance Committee (PCC) Charter GP 21: Council and Committees Selection Policy GP 22: Council and Committees Performance Review Framework GP 23: CEO and Registrar’s Performance Management Framework GP 24: Council Designation Policy

 GP 15: Appeals Committee Charter

-Policy Number: GP 15 Approve Date: March 2023
+Policy Number: GP 15 Approve Date: December 2025

 Review Frequency: Triennial *May be reviewed earlier as required

-1. Establishment
+2. Establishment

 3. Composition